junebloom/practical/README.md

 - IndexedDB (promisified via [idb](https://github.com/jakearchibald/idb)) - for offline data storage
 - Service Worker - for caching assets offline

-**I also chose _not to use JSX_ in this project.** At first, this was because I started the project with the technical goal of zero dependencies and no build step, but something unexpected happened once I dropped that requirement.
+I also chose _not to use JSX_ in this project.
+At first, this was because I started the project with the technical goal of zero dependencies and no build step, but something unexpected happened after I dropped that requirement.

 When I started, I had a very small custom VDOM, and the components I wrote for it were in plain JS.
 After running in to limitations with my VDOM, I chose to switch to React for the sake of completing the project, rather than reinvent the wheel. _(I'll totally give reinventing the wheel a shot at some point, though!)_